 This post contains affiliate links, meaning, at no additional cost to you, I will make a commission if you click-through and make a purchase.

 (8) 2.5″ pocket hole screws

 (63) 2″ screws

 ****Don’t forget to use glue on all of your joints!

 ****** For steps 1-8 be sure to make two.
 The directions show steps for one of the legs but you’ll need two legs to complete the coffee table.

 Base of Coffee Table

-Cut a 45 degree angle on both sides of the top and bottom supports.
+First, cut a 45 degree angle on both sides of the top and bottom supports.

-Use wood glue and 2″ screws to attach the top and bottom to the center support.
+Then use wood glue and 2″ screws to attach the top and bottom to the center support.

 Use a miter saw to cut the angles on the long x brace pieces.